 How does The Eigenbase Project license its software?
 How much

 The Eigenbase Project distributes open source releases free of charge

 to the general public (without warranty).
 Licensing varies by sub

 project; most components are released under the GPL, but certain

 libraries (eigenbase-resgen, eigenbase-properties, and eigenbase-xom)

-co-developed with the Mondrian project
+co-developed with the Mondrian project are licensed

 as LGPL, along with JGraphT and Enki; and the Blackhawk test framework